Single Filing Status

 Where It Appears in a Real Tax Workflow

 Single filing status becomes relevant at the beginning of the annual filing process, when the taxpayer is determining which household classification belongs on Form 1040.
+It generally applies when the taxpayer is unmarried for tax purposes and no more specific household-based status fits.
 That choice then affects later calculations and eligibility tests throughout the return.

 Practical Example